jacquetc/skribisto/README.md

 #### Building it from Linux

-[package/windows/build.py](package/windows/build.py) does the whole job — compile, verify, zip, installer — on either host, which is useful when you have no Windows machine to hand.
+[package/windows/build.py](package/windows/build.py) does the whole job (compile, verify, zip, installer) on either host, which is useful when you have no Windows machine to hand.
 The release is not built this way; it stays native so a real Windows machine remains in the release path.

 ```bash